oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The issuer identifier of the IdP authorization server as defined in {{RFC8414}}

 `sub`:
-: REQUIRED - The subject identifier (e.g. user ID) of the resource owner at the Resource Application as defined in {{OpenID.Core}}
+: REQUIRED - The subject identifier (e.g. user ID) of the resource owner at the Resource Authorization Server as defined in {{OpenID.Core}}

 `aud`:
-: REQUIRED - The issuer identifier of the Resource Application's authorization server as defined in {{RFC8414}}
+: REQUIRED - The issuer identifier of the Resource Authorization Server as defined in {{RFC8414}}

 `client_id`:
 : REQUIRED - An identifier of the client that will act on behalf of the resource owner.
-It MUST be recognized by the Resource Application's authorization server.
+It MUST be recognized by the Resource Authorization Server.
 For interoperability, the client identifier SHOULD be a `client_id` as defined in {{Section 4.3 of RFC8693}}.

 `jti`:
 : REQUIRED - Unique ID of this JWT as defined in {{Section 4.1.7 of RFC7519}}